Video Analysis

 Video

-As I mentioned in my witness testimony, the drone had a completely transparent middle.
-At the start of the video, the drone faces away from the camera, then rotates toward the camera as it travels closer.
-Luckily, you don't have to just take my word for the drone's in-person appearance.
-The drone's rotation and the transparent nature of its core can be confirmed by altering the color values of the first few frames while the drone is facing in the opposite direction.
-As you can see above, two distinct red patterns are visible at the top and bottom of the drone, matching the position and shape of the drone's lights as shown later in the video.
 During the next few frames, the redshift begins, and the bottom red light of the drone disappears while the top red light stays visible.
 This parallels the bottom light being the last light to reappear later in the video when the redshift starts to angle away from the camera around frame 100.
 In the 'Who Are We?" section of this website, I provide proof that I described the drone's core as transparent just minutes after viewing the drone, months before conducting this analysis.
-Altogether, this simple color analysis proves two of the most important aspects needed to confirm the technology powering this drone and my eyewitness testimony: the transparent core of the drone, and its core shifting the appearance of the light viewed through it.
-Next, I will recap every movement that I witnessed before, during, and after recording the video.
+Altogether, this simple color alteration proves two of the most important aspects needed to confirm the technology powering this drone and my eyewitness testimony: the transparent core of the drone, and its core shifting the appearance of the light passing through it.
+Next, I will detail every movement from the drone that I witnessed before, during, and after recording the video.Click here to view all 232 frames of the video.

-Four Flight Modes IRL
+Four Flight Modes

 3 Modes On Camera